saisri27/qranalysis/_projects/Quantile_Regression.md

 - **Pseudo R² (Koenker & Machado R²):**

-   Also, Koenker and Machado are the two statisticians who proposed this pseudo $R_{pseudo}^2$ that works for Quantile Regression, since the usual $R^2$ from OLS doesn’t apply here
+    Koenker and Machado are the two statisticians who proposed this pseudo $R_{pseudo}^2$ that works for Quantile Regression, since the usual $R^2$ from OLS doesn’t apply here.
    This evaluation is similar to the $R^2$  that we did in MLR but this based on quantiles

 $$R_{pseudo}^2 = 1 - \frac{\text{Quantile Loss of the fitted model}}{\text{Quantile Loss of a null model}}$$